GPS Visualizer

 Max. number of points per track

-Very long tracks in Google Maps can cause your Web browser to grind to a halt, which is why the "Maximum number of points per track" option is there; if you upload several tracks, you may want to set it to a lower number than the default.
+Very long tracks in Google Maps can slow down your Web browser, which is one reason the "Maximum number of points per track" option is there; another reason would be to reduce the track during conversion to GPX format, so that your GPS unit will accept the output file.
 The number of points in the track is reduced (using GPSBabel) by an intelligent algorithm that removes points from straighter segments while preserving more points in areas where they're more necessary.

 [top]